cruseakshay/Notes/JAVA/NotesFromReading/ch_5.md

 Java class design is about code reusability, increased functionality,and standardization.

+## Class

+All classes inherit from a single class *java.lang.Object*.

+*java.lang.Object* is the only class that doesn’t have any parent classes.

 - Class Inheritance
   - Inheritance is the process by which the new child subclass automatically includes any public or protected primitives, objects, or methods defined in the parent class.
   - single inheritance